hack4impact-uiuc/nnb-backend/README.md

 $ python manage.py db upgrade
 ```
 Everyone will have to follow this same process whenever someone pushes new changes to ```models.py```.
 Migration files will not be pushed into the main repo due to versioning complaints.
+## Conventions
+- **Controllers**, which describe API endpoints will be defined under ``api/views/*``.
+We will be using [Flask Blueprints](http://flask.pocoo.org/docs/0.12/blueprints/) for easier collaborations in view controllers.
+Be sure to know how to use them. <br>
+- The **Database** Structure will be defined under ``api/models.py``
 ## Heroku Deployment
 You must have a Heroku Account and have the Heroku CLI installed on your computer.
 First, create an application in your Heroku dashboard, click on the "Deploy" tab and find the ```git remote add ....``` and run that command in your repository.
 While you're still in your Heroku Dashboard, click add "Heroku Postgres".
-This will add a Postgres Database to your app(we will connect it later).\n
+This will add a Postgres Database to your app(we will connect it later).<br>
 Then, login into heroku in your command line:
 ```
 $ heroku login